Constructing equivalences between quantum group fusion categories and Huang-Lepowsky modular categories via quantum gauge groups: Introduction

+The relationship between the representation categories of affine Lie algebras and quantum groups has historically been mediated by the monodromy of the Knizhnik--Zamolodchikov (KZ) equations.
+This classical approach, however, encounters a primary difficulty at positive integer levels due to singularities in the KZ equations.

-Major work was carried out in a series of papers by Kazhdan and Lusztig in the mid 90s in the setting of affine Lie algebras.
-The authors construct rigid braided tensor structures for certain module categories of affine Lie algebras associated to ${\mathfrak g}$ at levels excluding the positive rationals.
-In their work they consider both generic and non generic values of the levels.
-In particular they consider the negative integer levels $-k$, $k\in{\mathbb N}$, and proved a braided tensor equivalence of their category ${\mathcal O}_{-k}$ with the non-semisimple category of certain modules of the Drinfeld-Jimbo quantum group $U_q({\mathfrak g})$ at the same type of roots of unity $q=e^{i\pi/d\ell}$, with the exception of some exceptional cases at low levels \cite{KLseries}.
-The order $\ell$ appearing in the root of unity and the positive integer $k$ are related by a well known equality, see e.g. Def.
-20.1 and 21.2 in \cite{CGP} and references therein.
+Major work was carried out in a series of papers by Kazhdan and Lusztig in the mid 90s \cite{KLseries}.
+The authors constructed the structure of a rigid braided tensor category on a category of modules ${\mathcal O}_\ell$ of affine Lie algebras associated to simply-laced simple Lie algebras ${\mathfrak g}$ at complex levels $k$ such that $\ell=k+\check{h}\notin{\mathbb Q}_{\geq0}$.
+Moreover they proved that ${\mathcal O}_\ell$ is braided tensor equivalent to a non-semisimple category of modules of the Drinfeld-Jimbo quantum group $U_q({\mathfrak g})$ at the root of unity $q=e^{i\pi/\ell}$.

-Shortly after, Finkelberg considered a certain semisimple subquotient $\tilde{\mathcal O}_{-k}$ of the representation category constructed by Kazhdan and Lusztig, paralleling the subquotient construction in the setting of quantum groups, and described a passage $\tilde{\mathcal O}_{k}\to \tilde{\mathcal O}_{-k}$ claimed as a braided tensor equivalence from the category $\tilde{\mathcal O}_{k}$ of certain integral modules of the affine Lie algebra at the positive integer level $k$ to the subquotient rigid braided tensor category $\tilde{\mathcal O}_{-k}$.
-Combining with the equivalence by Kazhdan and Lusztig, Finkelberg derived a connection between $\tilde{\mathcal O}_k \to {\mathcal C}({\mathfrak g}, q)$.
-See the introduction and Theorem 4.3 in \cite{Finkelberg}.

-The original work by Finkelberg refers to the cited work in physics by Moore and Seiberg and in algebraic geometry by Beilinson, Feigin, and Mazur \cite{BFM} for the rigid braided tensor structure on $\tilde{\mathcal O}_{k}$.
-As I learned from discussions with Huang, rigidity was not proved in \cite{BFM}, and there was no proof of rigidity using this approach.

-Remarkably, Huang and Lepowsky introduced and developed a rigorous direct construction of a modular (vertex) tensor category structure in a very general setting for vertex operator algebras, including as a particular case the affine vertex operator algebras at positive integer levels $k$ that we denote by $V_{{\mathfrak g}_k}$.
-The construction has been completed by Huang between 2005 and 2008 \cite{Huang(modularity)}, \cite{Huang2} following a general construction of tensor product theory in the setting of vertex operator algebras by Huang and Lepowsky \cite{Huang_LepowskiI}, \cite{Huang_LepowskiII}, \cite{Huang_LepowskiIII} and by Huang \cite{Huang1}, \cite{Huang_2}.
-In particular \cite{Huang1} gives the construction of associativity morphisms which is the first difficulty in the construction of the tensor structure.
-An historical account may be found in \cite{HL}.
-We also refer to the introductions of \cite{Huang_Lepowski_affine} and \cite{Huang2018}.
-These works give in particular the first mathematical proof of modularity, that applies moreover to a large class of representation categories of vertex operator algebras.